wajeht/cdns/README.md

 # 🕸️ cdns
-A CLI tool to automatically edit Cloudflare DNS records.
+a cli tool to automatically update cloudflare dns records